Smoothed particle hydrodynamics (SPH)

 Future SIG Events

-The SPH SIG is continuing into 2021 and beyond.
-The SIG's external mailing list will also continue indefinitely, if you would like to be added to this then please contact Stephen Longshaw at UKRI-STFC.
+The SIG's mailing list is handled using an external resource, if you would like to be added to this then please contact Stephen Longshaw

 SPH SIG Committee